11 Jun, 2023

 How to Mine on Mobile

 Bitcoin or crypto mining on a smartphone is largely unprofitable.
-For one, mining requires high computing capacity and energy consumption.
-This means most smartphones will overheat and end up crashing.
+Mining requires high computing capacity and energy consumption, which means most smartphones will overheat and crash.

 However, there is a subtle way to mine Bitcoin.
 Note: the reward is meager and might not be worth your while.
 If you want to go ahead, here’s what you need to do: